jason80/dragonfly/README.md

 ## Run the game

-Runs the game in your browser at server:
+Run the game in your browser using a local server:

 ### Using Python3: